 Helen is an award winning writer and director from the UK.
 Her macabre WWII short, Delicacy (2014), has enjoyed international festival success, winning five awards and earning nine nominations.
 Amongst the wins were THE ROYAL TELEVISION SOCIETY North West's Best Student Drama 2015, and Best Cinematography at THE US HOLLYWOOD INTERNATIONAL Film Festival 2015.

-With Ends Meat (2017) nearing the end of post production, Helen is developing a feature film project with writer Kris Heys, as well as taking on other directorial projects.
+With ENDS MEAT nearing completion, Helen is developing a feature screenplay as well as looking to take on other independent projects.

 A creative individual with skills in Video Production and Photography, Craig studied Film and TV Production where he gained the necessary expertise to produce high quality professional work.
 Craig has taught himself from a young age how to produce a variety of content, from VFX, Photography, Games, and Animation.
 He finally chose to focus on Film Production as it was his main interest, and has never looked back since.
 Now based in Manchester, he works across the UK creating content, collaborating with a wide variety of talented people and companies.